alulsh/dc-micromobility-by-neighborhood/README.md

 `Failed to load https://lime.bike/api/partners/v1/bikes?region=Washington%20DC%20Proper: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:5000' is therefore not allowed access.
 The response had HTTP status code 404.`

 Check out [the LimeBike Node.js script](https://github.com/alulsh/dc-bikeshare-by-neighborhood/blob/master/scripts/limebike.js) in this repo for live LimeBike data per D.C. neighborhood cluster.
+Issues with CORS are [being tracked in issue #3](https://github.com/alulsh/dc-bikeshare-by-neighborhood/issues/3).

 ### Mobike

 [Mobike](https://mobike.com/global/) does not provide an official public API.
 [There is an endpoint you can submit a POST request to](https://github.com/ubahnverleih/WoBike#mobike-china-italy-uk-japan), but it doesn't seem designed or intended for public use.
 You must set the `Referer` and `user-agent` headers to match a WeChat client.

 Once they provide a public API we'll be able to add it to this map.
+[We're tracking issues with the Mobike API in issue #1](https://github.com/alulsh/dc-bikeshare-by-neighborhood/issues/1).

 ### Ofo

 [Ofo](https://www.ofo.com/us/en) does not provide an API that can be securely used with client side JavaScript.
-[Their API requires authentication with an OTP code and authorization token](https://github.com/ubahnverleih/WoBike/blob/master/Ofo.md).
+[Their main API requires authentication with an OTP code and authorization token](https://github.com/ubahnverleih/WoBike/blob/master/Ofo.md).

+[DDOT DC provided an API endpoint](https://twitter.com/DDOTDC/status/963143987216314368) but it's HTTP only.
+It also cannot be used securely client side.

+[Issues with Ofo's API are being tracked in issue #2](https://github.com/alulsh/dc-bikeshare-by-neighborhood/issues/2).
+In the mean time, [you can use this Node.js script to obtain live Ofo bike data per D.C. neighborhood](https://github.com/alulsh/dc-bikeshare-by-neighborhood/blob/master/scripts/ofo.js).

 ## Local development